 In 1862, the J.B.
-Cole & Son Funeral Home was established on the corner of Dorchester Avenue and Silver Street in South Boston, Massachusetts, one block south of where the MBTA’s Broadway station is located today.
-In those days, the hearse was a stately black carriage, drawn by black horses wearing plumed headgear.
+Cole & Son Funeral Home was established on the corner of Dorchester Avenue and Silver Street in South Boston, one block south of where the MBTA’s Broadway station is located today.
+In those days, a hearse was a stately black carriage, drawn by black horses wearing plumed headgear.

 A History of Growth

-Chapman, Cole & Gleason is a member of the National Funeral Directors Association (NFDA) and the Massachusetts Funeral Directors Association (MFDA).
+Chapman Family Funeral Homes is a member of the National Funeral Directors Association (NFDA) and the Massachusetts Funeral Directors Association (MFDA).

 CCG in the Community

 Learn more about our active commitment in the communities we serve.